Menopause is a natural life transition, yet it often comes with unexpected emotional challenges, particularly anxiety.

 Why it works:

-"Menopause is a time of change, but it doesn’t have to be a time of struggle.
-With the right tools, like Sophrology, you can regain a sense of calm, balance, and confidence.
-By tuning into your body and mind, you can navigate this transition with greater ease, resilience, and self-compassion." — Dominique Antiglio, World-leading Sophrologist & Founder of BeSophro
+"Menopause is a time of change, but it doesn’t have to be only a time of struggle.
+Alongside traditional medical support, practising Sophrology can regain a sense of calm, balance, and confidence.
+By tuning into your body and mind, you can navigate this transition with greater ease, resilience, and self-compassion."

 Why regular practice matters

-Over time, these techniques help regulate the nervous system, restore emotional stability, and build long-term resilience against menopause-related anxiety.
+Over time, these techniques can help regulate the nervous system, restore emotional stability, and build long-term resilience against menopause-related anxiety.

 Join thousands already experiencing the benefits – sleep better, stress less, and wake up ready to shine.
 Subscribe to the BeSophro app and find your balance.